IAmBullsaw/cccp/README.md

 (.venv) ./cccp $ pip3 install -r requirements.txt
 ```

+or by running the `./install.sh` script in the root repo.

 Then you must create and update a `praw.ini` file created in `cccp/src` with your reddit app/bots `client_secret` and `client_id`, as well as `user_agent`:

 ```